Ocelot-Social-Community/Ocelot-Social/neo4j/README.md

 ```

 If you need a specific database name, add the option `--database=<name>` to the command `neo4j-admin dump`.

+In our deployments there are cases where the database is called `neo4j` (used by default) and in other cases `graph.db` (accidentally happened when we loaded the database into a new cluster).

 ### Import Neo4j Dump